How To Grow Cat Grass

 Watering Without Worry

-When you water, get the top layer of the soil and seeds just wet enough that the seeds germinate, but not enough that mold grows.
+While the freshly planted seeds are sprouting, get the top layer of the soil and seeds just wet enough that the seeds germinate, but not enough that mold grows.
 Over watering is one of the biggest reasons people are not successful when growing cat grass.

 How To Grow Cat Grass And Keep It Alive